signalfx/splunk-otel-java-lambda/README.md

    OTEL_LAMBDA_HANDLER="package.ClassName::methodName"
    ```
    For more information about setting environment variables in the AWS console, see [Using AWS Lambda environment variables](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html) on the AWS website.
 5. By default, the Splunk Lambda wrapper uses B3 context propagation.
 If you want to change this, set the `OTEL_PROPAGATORS` environment variable in your Lambda function code.
+For more information about available context propagators, see the [Propagator settings](https://github.com/open-telemetry/opentelemetry-java-instrumentation#propagator) for the OpenTelemetry Java Instrumentation.
 6. By default, the Splunk Lambda wrapper uses a jaeger-thrift exporter to send traces to Splunk APM.
 If you want to use this exporter, set these environment variables in your Lambda function code:
    ```
    OTEL_EXPORTER_JAEGER_ENDPOINT="http://yourEndpoint:9080/v1/trace"